art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Exhibitions

 An organized presentation and display of a selection of artworks.
+For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#exhibitions).

 * `id` - Unique identifier of this resource.
 Taken from the source system
 * `title` - Name of this resource